GSO Day Seven: A Country of Heroes

 That sounds pretty heroic to me.

-1. Lynn Helfman says:
+1. Lynn Helfman Avatar

 Please wish a Happy Anniversary to Paul & Helen Baumgartner, as they celebrate 57 years on January 30th.
 I’ve enjoyed all your blogs and the pictures are so moving….. thank you for keeping us informed…